Table of Contents

 Breaking Down an SRV Record

-- Type the below commands.
+- Type the commands below.

 set type=srv